 Non-academically, I am interested in music - both listening and playing.
 I also read a variety of books.
 My most recent favorite fiction is The Wheel of Time series by Robert Jordan and Brandon Sanderson.
 My most recent favorite non-fiction is Sapiens by Yuval Noah Harari.
 I enjoy playing a good video game once in a while and my favorite one is The Witcher 3: Wild Hunt.
 Having spent four years in Boulder, I tend to enjoy climbing, biking, and running.

-Since my early undergrad days, I have been maintaining a blog where I reflect on science, math, the world, and philosophy.
+Since my early undergrad days, I have been maintaining a blog where I reflect on science, math, the world, and life.